ZRHonor/Paper/CV/Efﬁcient Convolution Operators for Tracking.md

 Contributions
 ---------------------------------------------
 * introduce a factorized convolution operator that dramatically reduces the number of parameters in the DCF model.

-* a compact generative model of training sample space that effectively reduces the number of samples in the learing, while mainting their diversity.
+* a compact generative model of training sample space that effectively reduces the number of samples in the learning, while maintaining their diversity.

-* introduce an efficient model update strategy, that simulatneously improves tracking speed and robustness.
+* introduce an efficient model update strategy, that simultaneously improves tracking speed and robustness.

 C-COT
 ------------------------------------------------